 - a.
 Description of all soil sampling and analysis efforts to identify and delineate contaminated areas, including dates, sampling methodologies, and analytical methods. - b.
 Results of all soil sampling and analysis activities - c.
 Identification of appropriate clean-up thresholds reflecting the ultimate use of the site as wetland habitat subject to tidal influence, and protective of existing surrounding wetlands and habitats.
 Development of these thresholds shall include input from all appropriate state and federal agencies. - d.
-A detailed site plan of all excavation areas including any necessary staging and temporary stockpile areas: - e.
+A detailed site plan of all excavation areas including any necessary staging and temporary stockpile areas. - e.
 An estimate of the required surface area and volume of soil that must be excavated to achieve appropriate clean-up thresholds.
 If anticipated excavation activities will result in impacts to wetlands, Southern tarplant, or other sensitive resources that are not addressed in this permit, the Permittee shall submit an application to amend this permit to address additional wetland impacts, unless the Executive Director determines a permit amendment is not necessary. - f.
 Avoidance and minimization measures to protect Steamshovel Slough and other wetland and upland habitat areas surrounding the excavation sites. - g.
-A post-contaminated soil removal sampling protocol to verify that appropriate clean-up thresholds were achieved in the soil removal sampling protocol to verify that appropriate clean-up thresholds were achieved. - h.
+A post-contaminated soil removal sampling protocol to verify that appropriate clean-up thresholds were achieved. - h.
 Provisions for submittal of a final report documenting actual excavation surface areas and volumes and results of post-removal monitoring.
 If excavation activities result in unanticipated impacts to wetlands, the Permittee shall submit an application to amend this permit to address additional wetland impacts, unless the Executive Director determines a permit amendment is not legally necessary.